lgibbons12/Clubs-Website/README.md

-we are on branch approving
+we are on branch approveview

+okay the issue now is that we are having trouble with redirecting the url and deleting the item